braunm/sparseHessianFD/cran-comments.md

 ### R CMD check results

-There were no ERRORs or WARNINGs.
-There are two notes.
+There were no ERRORs, WARNINGs, or NOTEs.

-1. The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.

-2. "Hessians" and "Braun" in the DESCRIPTION file is not misspelled.